-Arguably I mentioned it’s just a dust collector, and I already had too many gifts people thought I would like that became dust collectors.
+Arguably, I mentioned it’s just a dust collector.
+I already had too many gifts people thought I would like that became dust collectors.

-I think he was just shocked; how was I on board.
+I think he was just shocked; how was I not on board?
 It was the craft store, and I should like anything and everything there, right?

 Fast forward to the year we had our son and visited Disney Springs to see the holiday decor.
 And then we wandered into the Lego store, and he saw the set of his dreams.
 A winter holiday village but in Legos.
 And instantly I knew this was my future.

 He was so excited, and I was cool with it.
 So, each year since we take the kids down to Disney Springs and get the newest edition in the set.
 It’s become one of the best traditions the whole family enjoys.
 It’s unique and special, and my boys think the whole thing rocks.
 While I tend to sit back, enjoy the view, and snack with wine while everyone else builds, I’m known to help put a few things together.
 Better than the glass you can’t play with or touch.

 Whatever your traditions are, enjoy every single moment.
 I already feel like each season goes by too fast, and the traditions help us slow down and remember to take time to enjoy those we love.
 That’s why traditions are important, even if it’s just building Legos.
 Or using a crochet Christmas stocking free pattern to make more stockings than your family will ever need.